Backup and Restore: Deprecation

 With the release of Windows 8, Microsoft deprecated Backup and Restore in favor the new File History feature.
 Microsoft cited low use as the contributing factor for its deprecation, though the company retained all of its functionality for users who relied on it; the feature was moved to a Windows 7 File Recovery Control Panel applet and all previous points of access were removed.
 In Windows 8.1, all interface functionality—with the exception of system image creation, which is in a System Image Backup option in File History—were removed.
 Scheduling system image backups is not supported either.
 WBAdmin, however, remained available.
 (As mentioned above, both Backup and Restore, and WBAdmin are merely frontends for the Windows Backup service.)
 With the release of Windows 10, the Backup and Restore (Windows 7) Control Panel applet was made available again.
+All editions of Windows 10 are able to store backups on a network location.

 File History remains the default and preferred method to back up local content in Windows 10.
 For the system image functionality, Microsoft recommends using third-party software.